-File sampling was conducted in the human resources, training, classification, volunteer coordinator and investigative sections.
+File sampling was conducted in the human resources, training, classification, and investigative sections.
 Documents related to background investigations for new staff as well as staff considered for promotions were reviewed.
-Volunteer and contractors background clearance documentation was sampled.
 PREA training documentation for staff, volunteers, and contractors were reviewed.
 Classification documents were reviewed to assess propensity for sexual victimization or abusiveness.
 Files related to referrals for mental health follow-up were reviewed.
 The auditor spent two days on-site.
-The last PREA audit of DWCC occurred in 2014.
+The last PREA audit of WCU occurred in 2015.